MikeMcl/bignumber.js/README.md

 ## Features

+  - Integers and decimals
+  - Simple API but full-featured
   - Faster, smaller, and perhaps easier to use than JavaScript versions of Java's BigDecimal
   - 8 KB minified and gzipped
-  - Simple API but full-featured
-  - Works with numbers with or without fraction digits in bases from 2 to 64 inclusive
   - Replicates the `toExponential`, `toFixed`, `toPrecision` and `toString` methods of JavaScript's Number type
   - Includes a `toFraction` and a correctly-rounded `squareRoot` method
   - Supports cryptographically-secure pseudo-random number generation